[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 After downloading Duplicator Pro, you’ll need to install it in WordPress.

-Finally, head over to Duplicator Pro » Settings » Licensing.
-Paste your license key in the Activation settings:
+Finally, head over to Duplicator Pro » Settings » General.
+Paste your license key.

 Once you hit Activate, you can use Duplicator to start your WooCommerce migration!